 Rob is the creator of The Food Waste Fiasco, a campaign that strives to end food waste and hunger in the U.S. He has dove into more than two thousand dumpsters across the United States to demonstrate how nearly half of all food in the U.S. is wasted while 50 million (1 in 7) Americans are food insecure.

-Rob has cycled across the U.S. twice on a bamboo bicycle bringing his message of sustainability and earth-friendly living to the United States.
+Rob has cycled across the U.S. three times on a bamboo bicycle bringing his message of sustainability and earth-friendly living to the United States.
 His first bike ride across the U.S. is also now a book, Dude Making a Difference.

 In 2016 he landed in Rio, Brazil without a penny in his pocket on a mission to travel to Panama, 7,000 miles and 7 countries away, relying on the goodness of humanity.
 This adventure is a six episode series called Free Ride on Discovery Channel playing worldwide.
 His travels have taken him to 6 continents and 40 countries.

 Rob donates 100% of his media income to grassroots nonprofit organizations and his financial net worth is approximately $3,500.
 His financial vows are more than a list of resolutions, they speak to his steadfast commitment to live simple and live free.
 By living in this manner he aims to show that true happiness, health, and freedom do not come from an accumulation of money and possessions but rather from a deep connection to our surroundings, the earths resources that are freely available to us all, relationships, and love.